Anna-LeeMcLean/radar_target_generation_and_detection/README.md

 # Radar Target Generation And Detection
-The aim of this project is to simulate transmitted and received radar signals from a moving target then detect the target within the simulated signals and determine its displacement from the radar using FFT and CA-CFAR.
+The aim of this project is to simulate transmitted and received radar signals from a moving target then detect the target within the simulated signals and determine its displacement and velocity relative to the radar using FFT and CA-CFAR.

 ## Project Layout